UPPS 04.02.01 - Obtaining Technology Resources' Systems and Services

 At each level, a priority-setting body reviews and ranks new project requests relative to requests already submitted.
 The priority-setting body should consider the availability of staff resources (user and TR) and prior commitments to projects in progress.

-Priority-setting bodies must ensure that the project team has been properly identified in order to prioritize projects.
+Priority-setting bodies must ensure that the project team has been properly identified to prioritize projects.

 Departmental Priority and Monitoring